gnuplot/gnuplot/win/README-Windows.txt

 --------------------------------------------------------------------------------

-The gnuplot team, June 2017
+The gnuplot team, August 2017